SynedraAcus/tessel8/rules/rules_en.md

 ## Gameplay

-If at the beginning of player's turn they have less than five tokens before them, they draw one basic token from the pile.
+If at the beginning of player's turn they have less than five tokens before them, they randomly draw one basic token from the pile.
 After that, they place one of their tokens on the field; tokens are not allowed to overlap each other or cross the field edges, but otherwise a player can place their token wherever they want.
 If this creates a group of at least adjacent identical gems: